 How do we get there?

-The Pilgrimage organise a charter flight for the Assisted Pilgrims and their helpers and some scheduled flights from Heathrow and Gatwick to Toulouse and Bordeaux.
+The Pilgrimage organise a charter flight for the Assisted Pilgrims and their helpers and some scheduled flights from Heathrow and Gatwick to Toulouse, Bordeaux and Bilbao and we the coach transfers to Lourdes.
 Pilgrims who do not require assistance are encouraged to travel to Lourdes independently by plane to Toulouse where coaches will meet them to take them to Lourdes.

 Where do we stay when we get there?